tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 *Image Credit: Zach Berta-Thompson with data from Sullivan at al. (2015)* -->

 ### Saturation
+The [TESS Instrument Handbook and Data Release Notes](documentation.html) should be consulted for the latest information regarding observing saturated stars with TESS.

+The amount of charge deposited by a star of magnitude m into the peak pixel depends on the fraction of the total charge in the peak pixel: this value generally ranges from 0.2 to 0.4 in the TESS images.
+The TESS cameras create 15,000 e−/s for a star of m = 10: thus, a star of m = 5 will create 3 × 106 electrons in a two-second exposure.
+For a flux fraction of 0.3, the charge in the peak pixel is 9 × 105 e−, leading to a bloom length of 5 rows;
+similarly, a star of m = 2.5 will create a bloom of 50 rows.
+A key feature of the CCID-80 CCDs used on TESS is their ability to conserve charge even from very saturated stars.
+Pre-launch ground tests showed that charge will be conserved for stars at least as bright as 4th magnitude.
+Measurements of charge conservation using flight data are in progress.

-Saturation is anticipated in the central pixel at I_C = 7.5.
+<! -- Saturation is anticipated in the central pixel at I_C = 7.5.
 This, however, does not represent the bright limit for precise photometry.
 Excess charge from saturated pixels is conserved and spread across adjacent pixels in a CCD column until the excess reaches a CCD boundary.
 This leads to "bleed trails" extending above and below a saturated pixel, similar to what is seen for bright stars in Kepler/K2 photometry.
 Precision photometry can still be achieved by creating a photometric aperture that is large enough to encompass all excess charge.
-The TESS bright limit is anticipated to be I_C=4.
+The TESS bright limit is anticipated to be I_C=4. -->

 <!-- ### Solar pressure-induced drift